A cocktail, garçon, and make it snappy

 A wine bar!
 Before you holler, ‘The 80s called and they want their bar back’, there’s no Sade pumping through the sound system, no wine snobbery or power suits.
 Bar Fifty Six is a relaxed, cool Wokingham hotspot, where you can sample the delights of 56 rare and extraordinary wines.
 The interiors have a slightly eccentric traveller vibe, which is appropriate when you’re being enticed into taking a wine tour without setting foot in a vineyard.

-It was a pub that suffered an identity crisis but has been given a supermodel makeover.
-A shiny new cocktail bar with elegant interiors can be found on the ground floor, with a menu of drinkies sourced from British artisans.
+It was a pub that suffered an identity crisis but now has supermodel good looks.
+A shiny cocktail bar with elegant interiors can be found on the ground floor, with a menu of drinkies sourced from British artisans.
 You’ll find a lot of delicious English wines, gins and craft lagers from small breweries and classic cocktails with a sassy twist.
 If you fancy upping the glamour, there’s the chi chi Members’ Lounge.
 Fancy.
+Reopens 19 May.

 It looks like a pub on the outside, but anything but on the inside…Welcome to the fun factory.
 Put your Farrow & Ball paint chart away, this cocktail bar’s cool vibes wouldn’t look out of place on London’s Old Street.
 Retro, quirky interiors give this place edge and the 70+ strong cocktail list will leave you shaken and stirred – especially if you work your way through all those cocktails *hic*.
 There’s a strict over 21s only policy, a great team, live music and a real emphasis on having a cracking night out.